oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Issuers MUST NOT issue SD-JWTs where

  * the key `_sd` is already used for the purpose other than to contain the array of hash digests, or
- * plaintext claim value is an object that contains the `_sd` claim array, or
+ * the claim value contained in a Disclosure is an object that contains an `_sd` key, or
  * the same Disclosure value appears more than once (in the same array or in different arrays).